7 months ago

 - Middle School and High School students will be notified at the cashier stations when their accounts are low.

-- Once an account has reached a negative balance of $8.00 or below, a one-time attempt of a personal phone call will be made to the parent or guardian from the Nutrition Services Department before an alternate meal will be considered.
+- Once an account has reached a negative balance of $8.00 or below, a one-time attempt of a personal phone call will be made to the parent or guardian from the Nutrition Services Department before a second choice meal will be considered.

 - If meal charging for an individual student becomes a continuous problem, that particular student’s charge privileges may be suspended and it may create a potential report to Social Services for child neglect.